Zuikyo/ZIKRouter/README.md

 - [x] Routing for UIViewController, UIView and any classes
 - [x] Dependency injection
 - [x] Locate view and service with it's protocol
-- [x] Prepare the module with it's protocol when performing route, such as passing parameters or method injection.
-Forget passing a parameters dictionary now
+- [x] Prepare the module with it's protocol when performing route, rather than passing a parameter dictionary
 - [x] Declare routable protocol.
 There're compile-time checking and runtime checking to make safe routing
 - [x] Declare a specific router with generic parameters
 - [x] Decouple modules and add compatible interfaces with adapter